portworx/px-docs/release-notes/rel-notes-priv.md

 * PWX-4504 - Show all the volumes present in the node in the CLI
 * PWX-4475 - Parse io_profile in inline volume spec
 * PWX-4479 - Fix io_priority versions when labeling cloudsnaps
-* Delete cloudsnap schedules if volume has been deleted
 * PWX-4378 - Add read/write latency stats to the volume statistics
 * PWX-4923 - Add vol_ prefix to read/write volume latency statistics
 * PWX-4288 - Handle app container restarts attached to a shared volume if the mountpath was unmounted via unmount command